berarma/new-lg4ff/README.md

 In case you want to rebuild the module, remove it and install again:

 ```
-$ sudo dkms remove new-lg4ff/0.3 --all
+$ sudo dkms remove new-lg4ff/<version> --all
 $ sudo dkms install /usr/src/new-lg4ff
 ```

+Replace ` <version>` with the version you want to remove.

 When using DKMS the module will be installed as `hid-logitech` so it gets to automatically replace the old module.
 Once loaded, it will be displayed as `hid-logitech-new` though.

 NOTE: If you had previously installed the module using the manual method then you must delete the module by hand: `$ sudo rm /lib/modules/$(uname